With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Community Resource And Counseling Center is a mental health treatment center in Paxton, IL, located at 1510 West Ottawa Road, 60957 zip code area.
 Community Resource And Counseling Center provides outpatient treatment.
-Community Resource And Counseling Center offers psychotropic medication, trauma therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-Community Resource And Counseling Center also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services at Community Resource And Counseling Center consist of case management, court-ordered outpatient treatment and illness management and recovery.
+Community Resource And Counseling Center offers individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Community Resource And Counseling Center also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Community Resource And Counseling Center consist of illness management and recovery, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreBehavioral Wellness Center is a mental health clinic in Gibson City, Illinois, located at 4 Doctors Park, 60936.
 Behavioral Wellness Center offers telemedicine/telehealth and outpatient treatment.
-Behavioral Wellness Center provides trauma therapy, behavior modification and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Behavioral Wellness Center provides individual psychotherapy, dialectical behavior therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
 Behavioral Wellness Center also supports seniors or older adults.
-Some other services provided by Behavioral Wellness Center include integrated primary care services, court-ordered outpatient treatment and chronic disease/illness management.
+Some other services provided by Behavioral Wellness Center include chronic disease/illness management, integrated primary care services and court-ordered outpatient treatment.

 Learn MoreRosecrance Walnut is one of mental health facilities in Champaign, Illinois, located at 801 North Walnut Street, 61820 zip code.
 Rosecrance Walnut provides telemedicine/telehealth and outpatient treatment.
-Rosecrance Walnut provides trauma therapy, individual psychotherapy and activity therapy to adults, young adults and seniors 65 or older.
-Rosecrance Walnut also supports people with PTSD, people with serious mental illness and people with trauma.
-Additional services provided at Rosecrance Walnut include legal advocacy, illness management and recovery and intensive case management.
+Rosecrance Walnut provides group therapy, dialectical behavior therapy and activity therapy to young adults, seniors 65 or older and adults.
+Rosecrance Walnut also supports people with PTSD, people with trauma and people with serious mental illness.
+Additional services provided at Rosecrance Walnut include legal advocacy, case management and family psychoeducation.

 Learn MorePavilion Behavioral Health System is a mental health clinic in Champaign, IL, located at 809 West Church Street, 61820 zip code area.
-Pavilion Behavioral Health System provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Pavilion Behavioral Health System offers integrated dual diagnosis disorder treatment, couples/family therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Pavilion Behavioral Health System also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered at Pavilion Behavioral Health System include education services, case management and family psychoeducation.
+Pavilion Behavioral Health System provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Pavilion Behavioral Health System offers psychotropic medication, individual psychotherapy and trauma therapy to adults, young adults and seniors 65 or older.
+Pavilion Behavioral Health System also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered at Pavilion Behavioral Health System include suicide prevention services, education services and family psychoeducation.

 Learn MoreIroquois Mental Health Center is a mental health facility in Watseka, IL, located at 323 West Mulberry Street, 60970 zip code area.
 Iroquois Mental Health Center provides outpatient treatment.
-Iroquois Mental Health Center provides individual psychotherapy, cognitive behavioral therapy and group therapy to young adults, adults and children / adolescents.
-Additional services offered by Iroquois Mental Health Center consist of vocational rehabilitation services, diet and exercise counseling and case management.
+Iroquois Mental Health Center provides trauma therapy, individual psychotherapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
+Additional services offered by Iroquois Mental Health Center consist of court-ordered outpatient treatment, family psychoeducation and supported employment.

 Learn MorePiatt County Mental Health Center is a mental health treatment center in Monticello, Illinois, located at 1921 North Market Street, part of the 61856 zip code.
 Piatt County Mental Health Center provides outpatient treatment.
-Piatt County Mental Health Center also offers dialectical behavior therapy, psychotropic medication and behavior modification to seniors 65 or older, adults and young adults.
-Piatt County Mental Health Center supports people with PTSD, people with trauma and transitional age young adults.
-Piatt County Mental Health Center also provides case management, suicide prevention services and vocational rehabilitation services.
+Piatt County Mental Health Center also offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Piatt County Mental Health Center supports clients referred from the court/judicial system, transitional age young adults and children/adolescents with serious emotional disturbance.
+Piatt County Mental Health Center also provides family psychoeducation, supported employment and case management.

 Learn MoreInstitute For Human Resources is a mental health clinic in Pontiac, IL, located at 310 East Torrance Avenue, in the 61764 zip code.
 Institute For Human Resources provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Institute For Human Resources offers integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Institute For Human Resources also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services at Institute For Human Resources include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Institute For Human Resources offers dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents, young adults and adults.
+Institute For Human Resources also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+More services at Institute For Human Resources include psychosocial rehabilitation services, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreBaby Fold Family Center is a mental health center in Normal, Illinois, located at 614 Oglesby Avenue, 61761 zip code.
-Baby Fold Family Center provides outpatient treatment and telemedicine/telehealth.
-Baby Fold Family Center offers cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents and young adults.
-Baby Fold Family Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
-More services available at Baby Fold Family Center include family psychoeducation, diet and exercise counseling and suicide prevention services.
+Baby Fold Family Center provides telemedicine/telehealth and outpatient treatment.
+Baby Fold Family Center offers activity therapy, group therapy and couples/family therapy to young adults and children / adolescents.
+Baby Fold Family Center also supports military families, people with PTSD and children/adolescents with serious emotional disturbance.
+More services available at Baby Fold Family Center include supported employment, psychosocial rehabilitation services and intensive case management.

-Learn MoreRiverside Medical Center Mental Health Op Services is a mental health treatment center in Kankakee, IL, located at 1905 West Court Street, 60901 zip code area.
-Riverside Medical Center Mental Health Op Services provides partial hospitalization/day treatment and outpatient treatment.
-Riverside Medical Center Mental Health Op Services offers group therapy, behavior modification and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Riverside Medical Center Mental Health Op Services also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Riverside Medical Center Mental Health Op Services consist of suicide prevention services, psychosocial rehabilitation services and diet and exercise counseling.
+Learn MoreRiverside Medical Center Mental Health Op Services is a mental health clinic in Kankakee, Illinois, located at 1905 West Court Street, 60901.
+Riverside Medical Center Mental Health Op Services offers partial hospitalization/day treatment and outpatient treatment.
+Riverside Medical Center Mental Health Op Services provides integrated dual diagnosis disorder treatment, behavior modification and trauma therapy to young adults, adults and children / adolescents.
+Riverside Medical Center Mental Health Op Services also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services provided by Riverside Medical Center Mental Health Op Services include family psychoeducation, diet and exercise counseling and case management.

 Learn MoreDouglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness is a mental health facility in Tuscola, IL, located at 114 West Houghton Street, in the 61953 zip code.
 Douglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness provides outpatient treatment.
-Douglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to adults, young adults and children / adolescents.
-Some other services available at Douglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness include suicide prevention services, case management and family psychoeducation.
+Douglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Some other services available at Douglas County Mental Health And Family Counseling Rise Behavioral Health And Wellness include family psychoeducation, case management and housing services.

 Learn MorePresence Saint Marys Hospital Behavioral Health Unit is one of mental health facilities in Kankakee, Illinois, located at 500 West Court Street, 60901 zip code.
 Presence Saint Marys Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Presence Saint Marys Hospital Behavioral Health Unit provides behavior modification, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Presence Saint Marys Hospital Behavioral Health Unit provides dialectical behavior therapy, behavior modification and couples/family therapy to seniors 65 or older, young adults and adults.
 Additional services provided at Presence Saint Marys Hospital Behavioral Health Unit include chronic disease/illness management, illness management and recovery and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.